 Our image of the perfect smile includes bright, straight teeth, standing like soldiers next to each other without substantial spaces between them.
 However, many people we see do not have teeth without spaces.
 Why not?

 There are simple and complex reasons this.
 We do not live our lives sitting still on sofas eating only the softest foods to preserve out teeth.
-We run and jump and fall out of trees and bump into each other and play games and sports.
+What we do is run and jump and fall out of trees and bump into each other and play games and sports.
 We eat hard foods and soft.
 Activity can result in tooth loss, twisting, discoloration and even jaw challenges; the activities of our life contribute to the variety of spaces we see between teeth.

 As we inherit eye color from our parents, we can inherit distinctive smiles.
 Some families have teeth placed farther apart than that ideal model smile; families have smaller or larger teeth than the average; and there are families that share dental distinctions for overcrowded jaws, impacted teeth or tooth loss.